 Visits to the UK

 - The Hon Malcolm Turnbull MP, Minister for Communications, visited London in April 2014 for discussions with ministers, officials and the private sector on communications policy and internet governance.

 - The Hon Christopher Pyne MP, Minister for Education, visited London in April 2014 for Anzac Day commemorations and high-level discussions on education policy.

 - Senator the Hon George Brandis QC, Attorney General, visited London in April 2014 for discussions with ministers and officials on counter terrorism, cyber security, and serious and organised crime.

 - The Hon Julie Bishop MP, Minister for Foreign Affairs, and Senator the Hon David Johnston, Minister for Defence, visited the UK in March 2014 for AUKMIN and related activities.

 Visits from the UK

 The strength of Australia-UK official linkages is complemented by the depth of people-to-people links, especially travel and migration flows between the two countries.
-According to Australian Bureau of Statistics figures 5.3% of Australia's resident population was born in the UK.
+In 2013, 5.3 per cent of Australia’s resident population was born in the UK.

-The UK is Australia's third largest source of visitors (after New Zealand and China) with more than 588,000 UK citizens visiting Australia in 2012-13.
+The UK is Australia’s third largest source of visitors (after New Zealand and China) with more than 663,300 UK citizens visiting Australia in the year to March 2014.